William Blair Weighs in on 3D Systems Co.’s Q4 2021 Earnings (NYSE:DDD)

 3D Systems Co.
-(NYSE:DDD) – Equities research analysts at William Blair decreased their Q4 2021 EPS estimates for shares of 3D Systems in a research note issued on Wednesday, August 11th.
-William Blair analyst B. Drab now expects that the 3D printing company will earn $0.03 per share for the quarter, down from their previous estimate of $0.04.
+(NYSE:DDD) – William Blair dropped their Q4 2021 EPS estimates for 3D Systems in a report released on Wednesday, August 11th.
+William Blair analyst B. Drab now forecasts that the 3D printing company will earn $0.03 per share for the quarter, down from their prior forecast of $0.04.

-A number of other equities research analysts have also recently issued reports on the stock.
-Loop Capital boosted their target price on shares of 3D Systems from $24.00 to $33.00 and gave the company a “hold” rating in a research report on Friday.
-Craig Hallum cut shares of 3D Systems from a “buy” rating to a “hold” rating in a research report on Tuesday, August 10th.
-TheStreet raised shares of 3D Systems from a “d+” rating to a “c” rating in a research report on Thursday, June 24th.
-B. Riley boosted their price target on 3D Systems from $25.00 to $26.00 and gave the company a “neutral” rating in a research note on Wednesday, May 12th.
-Finally, Zacks Investment Research raised 3D Systems from a “hold” rating to a “buy” rating and set a $26.00 price target for the company in a research note on Friday, May 21st.
-One analyst has rated the stock with a sell rating, six have issued a hold rating and one has assigned a buy rating to the stock.
-The company presently has a consensus rating of “Hold” and a consensus price target of $26.86.

-3D Systems (NYSE:DDD) last announced its earnings results on Sunday, August 8th.
-The 3D printing company reported $0.12 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.05 by $0.07.
-The company had revenue of $162.60 million during the quarter, compared to analysts’ expectations of $143.28 million.
-3D Systems had a negative net margin of 9.27% and a negative return on equity of 0.33%.
+3D Systems (NYSE:DDD) last posted its quarterly earnings data on Sunday, August 8th.
+The 3D printing company reported $0.12 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.05 by $0.07.
+The business had revenue of $162.60 million during the quarter, compared to the consensus estimate of $143.28 million.
+3D Systems had a negative return on equity of 0.33% and a negative net margin of 9.27%.
 3D Systems’s quarterly revenue was up 45.0% on a year-over-year basis.
-During the same quarter in the previous year, the business posted ($0.13) earnings per share.
+During the same period in the prior year, the business posted ($0.13) earnings per share.

-Large investors have recently added to or reduced their stakes in the company.
-Credit Agricole S A bought a new stake in shares of 3D Systems during the second quarter worth about $25,000.
-Versant Capital Management Inc boosted its holdings in 3D Systems by 184.6% in the second quarter.
-Versant Capital Management Inc now owns 720 shares of the 3D printing company’s stock valued at $29,000 after acquiring an additional 467 shares during the last quarter.
-Compagnie Lombard Odier SCmA bought a new stake in 3D Systems in the second quarter valued at approximately $40,000.
-Wealthcare Advisory Partners LLC bought a new stake in 3D Systems in the first quarter valued at approximately $35,000.
-Finally, Mizuho Securities Co.
-Ltd. bought a new stake in 3D Systems in the first quarter valued at approximately $38,000.
-Institutional investors own 65.67% of the company’s stock.

-In other 3D Systems news, CEO Jeffrey A. Graves bought 4,100 shares of the stock in a transaction on Wednesday, May 19th.
-The stock was purchased at an average price of $24.71 per share, with a total value of $101,311.00.
-Following the completion of the purchase, the chief executive officer now owns 547,335 shares in the company, valued at $13,524,647.85.
-The purchase was disclosed in a filing with the SEC, which is accessible through this link.
-Also, EVP Andrew Martin Johnson sold 4,000 shares of the business’s stock in a transaction dated Monday, July 26th.
-The stock was sold at an average price of $25.80, for a total value of $103,200.00.
-The disclosure for this sale can be found here.
-In the last three months, insiders have sold 12,000 shares of company stock valued at $365,160.
-Insiders own 3.40% of the company’s stock.

 About 3D Systems